 As Gassée “builds” his computer on stage, his portable Mac grows less and less portable.
 He pulls out a 35 cm by 40 cm (11.8 by 15.7 inch) square ABS plastic base.
 He adds a thick plastic chassis.
 And then a full-size trackball mouse.
 A full travel keyboard.
 A 3 lbs LCD module.
 And to top it all off – a 3 lbs, sealed lead-acid battery – similar to the kind used in cars.
 The result?
 A Macintosh that weighs almost as much as a typical A/C-driven, desktop Macintosh.

 Perhaps that comparison is slightly unfair as the weight of the Macintosh SE does not include the keyboard, but the point remains: what would compel Apple to design a computer that looks like a laptop but is just as heavy as a desktop?
-To answer that question, we need to understand the portable computer market in 1989.
+We can partly answer that question by looking at the portable computer market in 1989.

 The Portable Computer Landscape in 1989

 In the late 80s, one could choose from three general types of portable computer.
-There were the luggables/portables that usually needed A/C power.
-These offered near-desktop performance but were typically heavy, bulky, and not really all that portable (despite many brands, including Apple, naming them as “portable”).
+There were the luggables/portables that usually needed A/C power which offered near-desktop performance, but were typically heavy, bulky, and not really all that portable (despite many brands, including Apple, naming them as “portable”).
 Available also were battery-powered laptops which were slightly more portable, but as a trade-off, had less functionality and computing power.
-Finally, there were the proto-notebooks & tablets, which, whilst appearing tempingly portable, had severe limitations in functionality and computing power.
+Finally, there were the proto-notebooks & tablets, which, whilst appearing temptingly portable, had severe limitations in functionality and computing power.

 As you can see, computer shoppers at the time had quite a selection to choose from.
 Apple, arriving late to the portable computer market, was trying to stand out in a very crowded room.
 Each class of computer had distinct advantages and disadvantages and specialized towards certain customers’ needs.
 For example, some ultra-portable computers like the NEC Ultralite were extremely lightweight and portable but had very limited functionality (no in-built floppy drive, no hard drive, and was quite slow).
 Others, like the briefcase-shaped IBM P70, were not very portable at all but were as powerful and feature-rich as most desktops.